opt-nc/grype-contribs/README.md

 - style name,installed columns a code style
 - link packages to https://pkgs.org/about/

-## toolchain
+## 💡 Ideas

+- Concatenate multiple reports within a same csv for advanced JupterNotebook and other reporting tools (OpenSearch, ELK, PowerBI,...)
+- Jupter NoteBooks on `json`
+- Nicer HTML reports
 - Package as a Makefile
 - Develop markdown template and implement pandoc toolchain for various exports
 - JupyterBook report template based on raw csv export

-## Ideas

-- Concatenate multiple reports within a same csv for advanced JupterNotebook and other reporting tools (OpenSearch, ELK, PowerBI,...)
-- Jupter NoteBook sur le json
-- HTML sur le json